Plot Resolution: Bringing Your Plot to a Good Resolution

 Tips to ensure that your novel has a great ending

-If you already have a plot outline and are in the process of writing your story, you need to consider how you plan to end your novel.
+If you already have a plot outline and are in the process of writing your story, you need to consider how to end your novel.
 You want to have a graceful dénouement after Detective X dodges the bullet, saves his rookie partner, and captures the crook, but let it be short and sweet, tying up any remaining loose ends into a tight, solid plot resolution.
 Perhaps Detective X stands on a bluff and scatters the ashes of the friendless victim, laying her to rest.
 Resist the urge to go on about how the detective marries the DA, and has six children—all of whom become detectives or lawyers.
 Remember our mantra: a plot is a complication followed by a plot resolution.
 The story is over when the complication, or in our example, the case, is solved.

 Don't steal the thunder from your protagonist

 It's important to remember that, in order to have a great ending, not every story has to end happily.
 Your young man may not find the girl of his dreams.
 He might realize that scheming is not the way to romance and decide that he needs to work on knowing himself before dedicating himself to knowing others.
 Whatever the plot resolution might be, Character X must bring it about himself.
 The police detective must be the one to catch (or not catch) the murderer at the end.
 There is no satisfaction in watching him struggle through clues and danger only to have someone ride in at the last moment and snatch the case out from under him.
 If your character has had the fortitude and leadership to be worthy of the role of protagonist in your story, he or she deserves to be the one who is involved in the plot resolution.

 Don't disappoint your reader with a "paper dragon"